louislai/deathcube-successor-tower/README.md

 * TowerDestroyer: This is the generator that will generate the list of Point to be cleared of towers during the building phase.
 Note that TowerDestroyer is called before TowerGenerator is called.

 __Gamestate Specification__
+MazeRecord is the gamestate recorder which can be called with following methods to display the following gamestates:

+* getShootingTower: Nullary function.
+Return the list of the current shooting towers on the map
+* getRocks: Nullary function.
+Return the list of the current rocks on the map
+* getSelfShootingTowers: Receive an AIPlayer object as the input.
+Return
+* showGrid: Nullary function.
+Return a 2D array that represent the status of the map

 ##### TODOs: #####
-* Research strategies to run the game in JFDI environment
+* Research strategies to run the game in JFDI environment (done)
-* Re-balance the game by updating tower's cost, unit's cost, unit's prize
+* Re-balance the game by updating tower's cost, unit's cost, unit's prize (Xiaodong)
 * Re-implement ai generator so it can accept Jediscript list-style inputs (done)
-* Decide what game state to be record
+* Decide what game state to be record (done)
 * Modify WaveGenerator so it decide the time a unit appears based on used algorithm.
 Also decide a constraint on no of units or lapse time of each round.
 (Done)
 * Implement another winning condition (in the case where no players die) (Done)
-* Find some ways to prevent the  students from overriding engine attributes
+* Find some ways to prevent the  students from overriding engine attributes (Partially)
 * Implement an 'act' method for PlayerAI so that game engine can just call .act() to execute what the AI needs to do (May not be necessary)
 * Think of other possible towers/units.
 Or should we leave it to the user imagination to customise their tower/unit?
+(Xiaodong)